Everything You Need to Know about Absolute vs. Collateral Assignments

 - Your beneficiary receives the balance of the policy death benefit.

-While lenders may want a life insurance policy as collateral, sometimes it’s difficult to obtain if the insured has substantial health issues.
+While lenders may want a life insurance policy as collateral, obtaining life insurance can sometimes be difficult if the insured has substantial health issues.

 Another option that exists in some states is contingent coverage.